 Examples of credit intermediaries are garages and high street retailers (such as furniture and electrical retailers) leasing or hiring out goods or selling on credit or arranging credit finance provided by credit institutions.
-A credit intermediary must hold a letter of recognition from each undertaking for whom he acts as an intermediary.

 There are strict rules governing how you advertise consumer credit in Ireland.
 Advertisements must conform to the Consumer Credit Act 1995 and must include:

 The APR (annual percentage rate).
 The display of any other rate of interest is not allowed.
 The APR must be as prominent as any other figure shown

 Details of the deposit required (or confirmation that none is required)

 Whether the required payments are payable monthly, bi-monthly etc.

 Details of any other payments required (for example an arrangement fee or a documents fee)

 An indication of any restriction that apply to the availability of credit